jbottum/t5pat/langchain_markdown20.md

     'What is the capital of Canada?'
 ]
 ```
-The code above creates a list, which are contains the knowledge retreieval questions.
+The code above creates a list, which contains the knowledge retreieval questions.
 This list will be used later as prompts for the model to answer.

 ## Load tokenizer and model